strotlog/sni/README.md

 Version 1.9.2 and later added new commands `READ_CORE_MEMORY` and `WRITE_CORE_MEMORY` which are not dependent on the Cheevos system and are better designed to be general purpose memory access commands.
+However, they are still not available for cores that do not announce memory descriptors to RetroArch, such as the snes9x core, so SNI falls back to `READ_CORE_RAM` and `WRITE_CORE_RAM` for cores like this, meaning, among the other things noted here, that ROM reads are not available.

 The older `WRITE_CORE_RAM` command does not send back a reply for successful writes.
 Without this reply, SNI does not know when the write completed thus